 III.
 Baking Soda and Vinegar – If the dish soap and hot water didn’t work, move on to the vinegar and baking soda method.
 This method is accomplished by the following steps.

 If the steps above didn’t work, call a plumber.
 There is nothing to be embarrassed about.
 These things happen.
 Your plumber has seen them all before.
-He/she will stop in and having your going again in no time.
+He/she will stop in and have you going again in no time.